 -Master Rudolf Gorsleben

 Such individuals, who may differ in the precise ethnicity, language, and other aspects of background, and who may or may not display all of the physical attributes mentioned above, are yet bound together by a common Indo-European blood memory – the best part of our ancestries.
+It is our desire that they not forget that primal Solar legacy which the Ur-Aryan ancestors bequeathed to them, and cherished and protected through thousands of years of struggles and sacrifices, though even the closest of kin being turned against them by the machinations of the envious and the cowardly.
+The rare individuals today who feel in their very bones that burning desire to re-connect with the Solar consciousness of their ancestral past, regardless of how taboo the kings of the current age try to paint it, are our brothers and sisters in spirit as well as in heart as well as to some rare and precious extent in blood.
 We ask these individuals from all over the world to take this chance to reunite and realize our shared vision, as heirs of the Armanen and Vitkar of old.
 If you innately recognize that you too, at that root, are one of us, we invite you to accept the inheritance of the Aesir, of Odin, the blood-memory of the Farmer archetype, and join us in our Runic culture of Growth through Nobility, as Vitkar and active real-life practitioners of the Runes.